MPEG-4 settings in Compressor

 Entropy mode: When Codec is set to H.264, use this pop-up menu to set the entropy mode to CABAC (which provides higher-quality output) or CAVLC (which is faster and more compatible for playback on older devices).

-Key frame interval: Enter a value in the text field to set the key frame interval (number of frames) at which you want key frames created in your output file.
-Alternatively, you can select Automatic to have Compressor choose the key frame interval rate (the displayed value is 0 with Automatic on; the actual value is determined during the encoding process).
+Keyframe interval: Enter a value in the text field to set the key frame interval (number of frames) at which you want keyframes created in your output file.
+Alternatively, you can select Automatic to have Compressor choose the frame rate (the displayed value is 0 with Automatic on; the actual value is determined during the encoding process).

 Quality: Use this slider to set the quality level of your output.
 Select from least (smaller file size) to best (larger file size).

 Multi-pass: Select this checkbox to turn on multi-pass encoding that uses additional analysis of video frames to produce a high-quality output file.
-For faster (single-pass) transcoding, turn this feature off by deselecting the checkbox.
+Multi-pass is available when Codec is set to H.264 on an Intel-based Mac, and when Codec is set to H.264 or HEVC on a Mac with Apple silicon that’s running macOS Monterey 12 or later and has “Encoder type” set to “Faster (standard quality).”
+For faster (single-pass) transcoding, turn off this feature by deselecting the checkbox.

 Allow frame reordering: Select this checkbox to potentially provide a better-quality output file by allowing Compressor to reorder video frames during transcoding.
 This option is available only when Codec is set to H.264 or HEVC.